Click Here

 Eligible Species:

-There are lots of animals that make wonderful therapy animals and can form a strong human-animal bond.
-Currently, we accept the following animals in our AAT Program:
+There are many species that make wonderful therapy animals.
+Currently, we accept the following animal species in our AAT Program:

 • Dogs